Finite Sample Analysis of Minimax Offline Reinforcement Learning: Completeness, Fast Rates and First-Order Efficiency: Summary and Future Work

+OPE is also often studied in the context of dynamic treatment regimes \citep{Kosorok2015,TsiatisAnastasiosA.AnastasiosAthanasios2020Dtr:}.
+The data generating process in this context is typically non-Markovian and time-inhomogeneous, which we call an NMDP.
+Though NMDPs are very general, methods for OPE in NMDPs have errors with exponential dependence on horizon \citep{thomas2016,jiang,ZhangBaqun2013Reoo,TsiatisAnastasiosA2006STaM}.
+In fact, the efficiency bounds under NMDP is exponential in horizon so this is unavoidable \citep{KallusUehara2019}.
+In contrast, in MDPs, by leveraging the Markovian property, one can avoid exponential dependence, such as we have obtained here.

-\section{Summary and Future work}
+\section{Summary and Future Work}

-We have analyzed the rates of MIL estimators under four cases: (1) $w$- and $q$-realizability, (2) $w$-realizability and -completeness, (3) $q$-realizability and -completeness, (4) $w$- and $q$-realizability and $w$- and $q$-completeness.
-Settings (2) and (4) are particularly novel setting.
-And, in (4) with a recovery assumption, we establish the first finite-sample bound with first-order efficiency in general settings.
+We analyzed the rates of MIL estimators under four cases: (1) $w$- and $q$-realizability, (2) $w$-realizability and -completeness, (3) $q$-realizability and -completeness, (4) $w$- and $q$-realizability and $w$- and $q$-completeness.
+While our generic results for MIL with general function approximation are new in each setting, settings (2) and (4) are particularly novel, showing OPE is feasible in new cases not studied previously.
+And, in (4), together with a recovery assumption, we establish the first finite-sample bound with first-order efficiency in general settings.
+We further extended our results to state-based estimation and to policy optimization.

-The next important question is the lower bound under each assumption.
+A few important questions remain.
+The first is a lower bound under each assumption.
 The first-order efficiency bound is an asymptotic notion and only concerns the leading term in $n$.
-Crucially, our finite-sample bounds also establish nice, polynomial dependence on horizon and other parameters in the higher-order terms.
-Corresponding non-asymptotic lower bounds for each setting, showing whether the dependence in all terms is optimal, is therefore important future work.
+Crucially, our finite-sample bounds also establish full polynomial dependence on horizon and other parameters, not just in the $1/\sqrt{n}$ term.
+Corresponding non-asymptotic lower bounds for each setting, showing whether the dependence in all terms is optimal, is therefore interesting future work.
 Recent work \citep{edsarx.2010.1189520200101,AmortilaPhilip2020AVot} has shown exponential-in-horizon lower bounds with only $q$-realizability.
-Additionally assuming either $w$-realizability or $q$-completeness, our bounds are polynomial in horizon, therefore there is a gap that needs to be filled.
+Our work shows that adding \emph{either} $w$-realizability or $q$-completeness yields polynomial upper bounds.